From: Rob Pike

 to avoid stutter.

-+(Don't use the import .
++(Don't use the import . notation, which can simplify

 +tests that must run outside the package they are testing, but should otherwise be avoided.)

-For instance, the buffered reader type in the bufio
+For instance, the buffered reader type in the bufio package is called Reader,

-, because users see it as bufio.Reader
+not BufReader, because users see it as bufio.Reader,

 which is a clear, concise name.

-@@ -335,9 +375,7 @@ Another short example is once.Do
+@@ -335,9 +375,7 @@ Another short example is once.Do;

-reads well and would not be improved by
+once.Do(setup) reads well and would not be improved by

-writing once.DoOrWaitUntilDone(setup)
+writing once.DoOrWaitUntilDone(setup).

 Long names don't automatically make things more readable.